 Flash Lights with Lock

-The feature will cause the turn signal lights to flash when the doors are locked or unlocked with the RKE transmitter.
-This feature can be turned on or turned off.
+The feature will cause the parking lights to flash when the doors are locked or unlocked with the RKE transmitter.
+This feature can be turned on or off.
 To change the current setting, proceed as follows: